 Health Screenings, Touch-a-Truck, Free Bike Helmets, 70+ Exhibitors, Live Demos

-The City of Westlake and University Hospitals St. John Medical Center (UH SJMC) will host the third annual Community Safety and Wellness Fair on Saturday, May 19, 2018 from 10 a.m. to 1 p.m. at the Westlake Recreation Center, 28955 Hilliard Boulevard.
+The City of Westlake and University Hospitals St. John Medical Center (UH SJMC) hosts its annual Community Safety and Wellness Fair on Saturday, May 18, 2019 from 10 a.m. to 1 p.m. at the Westlake Recreation Center, 28955 Hilliard Boulevard.
 The event is free and open to the public.